 If you lose touch with yourself, a new address will not suffice to find you.
 Truly nothing outside of you has the power to discover the you that exists in that mysterious unknown of the heart, where no tangible road goes – except the one that travels outward.

 Creating a work of art requires connecting with that invisible part.
-If the artist succeeds in ignoring the critical mind, a true understanding of the self emerges.
-With understanding comes a healing of the breach.
-All that is needed is acceptance.
+If the artist succeeds in ignoring the critical mind, a true understanding of the self can emerge.
+With understanding comes a healing of the breach – the chasm between self and other grows smaller or disappears.
+All that is required is acceptance.
 When we know who we are and learn to love what we have come to know, then not only can nothing outside of us discover us, but nothing outside of us can ever judge or harm us again.

 Namaste, and thank you for reading.